ging/fiware-idm-deprecated/doc/admin_guide.rst

 ^^^^^^^^^^^^^^^^

-To configure Horizon, the configuration file can be found in **openstack_dashboard/local/local_settings.py**.
+To configure Horizon, the configuration file can be found in ``openstack_dashboard/local/local_settings.py``.
 This file holds sensible defaults for a common installation but you might need to tweek them to fit your use case.

-If you are running Keystone on your own machine the address will be 'http://localhost:5000/v3'.
-If Keystone is configured to run on a different port and/or address you should set this acordingly.
+If you are running Keystone on your own machine the address will be ``http://localhost:5000/v3``.
+If Keystone is configured to run on a different port and/or address you should set this accordingly.

 .. code-block:: python